 4. The fourth part of the licence plate is a number from 1 to 9999, unique to each plate.

 The road transport department of the union government has issued new guidelines for displaying registration numbers on vehicles.
-Here's what you need to know about the new number plates rules:
+Here's what you need to know about the new number plate rules in India:

 1. The temporary number plates of newly registered vehicles will be yellow.